 The ISEC scheme aims to fund the khadi programmes undertaken by khadi and polyvastra-based MSMEs.
 This scheme offers credit for working capital at a concessional rate of 4%.
 The burden of interest differential is borne by the central government and paid through KVIC to the lending banks.

-10) Promotion of MSMEs in North Eastern Region and Sikkim
+10) MSME subsidies in India: Promotion of MSMEs in North Eastern Region and Sikkim

 This scheme is envisaged to provide financial support for capacity building and productivity enhancement of MSMEs in the NER and Sikkim.
 The assistance of 90% of the project cost will be provided upto Rs.
 13.5 crores for setting up mini technology centres and industrial estates.